 Best for outdoor upholstery: Krylon COLORmaxx Fabric Spray Paint and Primer

-Last up is the Krylon COLORmaxx spray paint for outdoor upholstery at only ~$10 on Amazon!
+Last up is the Krylon COLORmaxx spray paint for outdoor upholstery for under $10 on Amazon!
 This renowned brand offers a diverse selection of easy-to-use outdoor spray paint and primer — perfect for cutting down on time and extra work.